 Don?t be afraid to ask for help.
-Most attendants love to help style for a boudoir shoot.
+The folks that work at good lingerie store (i.e. not the mall) love to help style for a boudoir shoot.
 And you can also ask me!
 And I?m at least a decade in of photographing people in various stages of undress, so I feel good about guiding you through all the straps and cutouts.??

 HOW TO SHOP FOR LINGERIE FOR YOUR BOUDOIR SHOOT

 Start with thinking about what you like, what suits your personality – be real about what you really want.
 This isn?t about fitting into some idealized mold of what anyone should wear. ?